 Curtains – We would recommend room darkening curtains so your student gets the z’s they need.

 Bath mat – To step out onto when they come out of the shower.
 You will only need this if your student is living in a suite-style dorm or an apartment.

-Shower caddy/organizer – Chances are your student will be sharing their bathroom space with at least one other person.
+Shower caddy/organizer – Chances are your students will be sharing their bathroom space with at least one other person.
 Keeping their stuff organized and together is a good idea.
 And if they have to carry it from their room each time, it is better to have all their stuff together.

 Towels – Like the sheets, we recommend 2 sets; in addition to a few extra hand towels (which will hopefully be changed out more often.
 Yes, I am a bit of a germaphobe.)